phalcon/documentation/docs/devtools.md

 ## Overview

-These tools help you to generate skeleton code, maintain your database structure, and helps to speed up development.
-Core components of your application can be generated with a simple command, allowing you to easily develop applications using Phalcon.
+These tools help you generate skeleton code, maintain your database structure, and speed up development.
+Core components of your application can be generated with a single command.

 You can use the Phalcon Devtools either from the command line (terminal) or the web interface.